Why it matters

 The first-year of college is a big deal.
 A positive transition to university-level learning and the college experience in general can set students on the path to academic success, degree attainment, as well as satisfaction and achievement in their careers and personal lives.
 The first-year is also the place where students are most likely to encounter a whole range of obstacles that might deter them from the degree and the learning they want.

 K-State First is dedicated to finding out what works best to help students to learn and to succeed in college.
 From its origins in a 2007 Task Force Report and the pilot studies of the first-year seminar concept in 2008 and 2009, K-State First has been committed not only to excellent teaching but also to research on and assessment of our courses and programs.

-- Kerry Priest, Donald Saucier, and Gregory Eiselein.
-"Exploring Students' Experiences in First-Year Learning Communities from a Situated Learning Perspective."
-International Journal of Teaching and Learning in Higher Education.
-[Peer-Reviewed Journal Article, forthcoming]
+- Kerry Priest, Donald A. Saucier, and Gregory Eiselein.“Exploring Students’ Experiences in First-Year Learning Communities from a Situated Learning Perspective.”
+International Journal of Teaching and Learning in Higher Education 28.3 (2016): 361-371.

 - Angelique Courbou, Laura Kanost, Matthew Yates, “Preparing Students for an International Sojourn: Classroom-Based Models,” Kansas International Educators Conference, Overland Park, Kansas.
 [Conference Presentation, April 2016]